 Companies focused on providing a superior experience across customer journeys realized a 10-15% increase in revenue and a 20% increase in customer satisfaction.

 6. Content categorization & user management

-The user management system helps an organization to add its users, defining their roles, assigning their tasks, and selecting their designation.
-As the roles & rights of each user are limited, the categorization of content is also served accordingly, ensuring in faster learning.
+The user management system helps an organization add its users, define their roles, assign their tasks, and select their designation.
+As the roles & rights of each user are limited, the categorization of content is also served accordingly, ensuring faster learning.
 Beyond this, the user management system also gives organizations the authority to validate their user’s performance thoroughly.

 7. AI-backed intent-based knowledge delivery

-AI-backed intent-based search helps in delivering contextual data to assist customer support services across the required channel at the right time.
-Leveraging intent-based search into business grants them to reduce customer acquisition cost, boost click-through rates, and hence gain customer retention.
+AI-backed intent-based search helps deliver contextual data to assist customer support services across the required channel at the right time.
+Leveraging intent-based search into business allows them to reduce customer acquisition costs, boost click-through rates, and gain customer retention.

 8. Customizable, Configurable & Whitelisting